Zichqec/YAYA_Fundamentals/Module 0 - Overview/02 - Initial Setup.md

 Now system_config.txt can be used to write options the same way as yaya.txt.

 By default, YAYA outputs errors in Japanese.
 If you cannot read Japanese, you'll probably want to change that.
-To accomplish this, you can change the msglang like so:
+To accomplish this, you can change the msglang (message language) like so:

 ```
 msglang,english